-In Microsoft SQL 2008 and onward versions, whenever SQL Administrators try to run a complex UPDATE statement coupled with NOLOCK hint against a table in MS SQL server, it may result in non clustered index corruptuion.
-This error is accompanied with the following error message, which explains that the SQL server error is logged for non-clustered index corruption.
+In Microsoft SQL 2008 and onward versions, whenever SQL Administrators try to run a complex UPDATE statement coupled with NOLOCK hint against MS SQL server table, it may result in non-clustered index corruption.
+The error message below is logged in SQL Server error log when corruption in non-clustered index occurs.

 <Date><Time> spid # Unable to find index entry in index ID 3, of table 2102402659, in database ‘<DatabaseName>’.
 The indicated index is corrupt or there is a problem with the current update plan.
 Run DBCC CHECKDB or DBCC CHECKTABLE.
 If the problem persists, contact product support.